neonexxa/scoreboard/README.md

 Lets connect our scoreboard with our new database

-Open `C:/xampp/htdocs/score/inc/constant.php`, can use any editor.
+Open `C:/xampp/htdocs/score/inc/constant.php`, can use any text editor.

 Find